Carbs may seem like the enemy on the Keto diet. After all, it’s about increasing your healthy fats and decreasing your carb consumption.

 Risks of Carb Blockers and How to Use Them

-Carb blockers are typically found in over-the-counter pill form, though there are some types that require a prescription.
+Carb blockers are typically found in over-the-counter pill form, though some types require a prescription.

 If you are interested in purchasing carb blocking supplements, try to look for brands that have the beneficial white kidney bean extract ingredient we discussed before.